The combined pill (‘the pill’) is taken every day, usually with a week off once a month (for a period).

 If the pill is taken every day it’s really effective, but it can be difficult to remember.

-Women can get the pill for free from a GP and sexual health clinics, or pay through online suppliers.
+You can get the pill for free from a GP and sexual health clinics, or pay through online suppliers.
 Further Information about this can be found here

 How effective is the pill?

 It depends.
-If the pill is taken without missing any, or vomiting or having diarrhoea, or taking other medications that make the pill less effective, it is more than 99% effective – meaning that if 100 women take the pill for a year, less than one will have an unplanned pregnancy.
-However, allowing for the ups and downs of life, it is around 91% effective – meaning that out of 100 women taking the pill for a year, around 9 will get pregnant by accident
+If the pill is taken without missing any, or vomiting or having diarrhoea, or taking other medications that make the pill less effective, it is more than 99% effective – meaning that if 100 people take the pill for a year, less than one will have an unplanned pregnancy.
+However, allowing for the ups and downs of life, it is around 91% effective – meaning that out of 100 people taking the pill for a year, around 9 will get pregnant by accident

 How does it work?

 Taking the pill temporarily stops the ovaries from releasing an egg each month.
 It also thickens the fluid around the neck of the womb (which stops sperm getting to an egg), and makes the lining of the womb thinner so that a fertilised egg can’t settle.
-For more information about how the body works, click here.
+For more information about how the body works, click here

 If you forget to take the pill, or are late in starting a new pack, you might need an emergency pill, or an emergency copper coil.